Fancy Jewelry Boxes

-Why do it this way?
-Most at home jewelry cleaning recipes on the internet are filled with big NO-NOs for your jewelry.
+Why does it this way?
+Most at-home jewelry cleaning recipes on the internet are filled with big NO-NOs for your jewelry.
 The safest and most effective way to clean your jewelry is with a mild dish detergent and warm water.

 Here’s What You’ll Do:

 Place the small dish soap bottle, soft-bristled toothbrush, and tea infuser inside the mason jar.
 You might have to get creative with how it will all fit.
 Close the lid.
 Fill out the index card with the jewelry cleaner recipe.
 You can get as technical or as simple as you want.
 For example:

 At Home Jewelry Cleaner

 Mix one cup warm water with two drops dish detergent until sudsy.
 Place jewelry inside infuser and drop into the mixture and let soak five minutes.
 Remove jewelry and brush softly.
 Rinse with clean water.
 Repeat if necessary.

 Finally, attach the index card to the rim of the mason jar using ribbon.